pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-eks.hbs.md

     To view other clusters one by one, edit the number in `.clusters[0].cluster.server` or edit the command to view all the configured clusters.

-2. Ensure you have an `auth` section in the `app_config` section that Tanzu Application Platform GUI uses.
+2. Ensure you have an `auth` section in the `app_config` section that Tanzu Developer Portal uses.
 In the example for Auth0, copy this YAML content into `tap-values.yaml`:

     ```yaml